Solve ‘Oversized’ OST File issues in Outlook using Manual Tricks

 Q- What causes OST files to be large?

 A- Outlook Offline Data (OST) files are a vital component of the Outlook application, as they store all mailbox data for users locally on their computers.
-Typically, the mailbox items make up the majority of the file size, but there are other items, such as public folders & hidden items, which may contribute to an increased file size.
+Typically, the mailbox items make up much of the file size, but there are other items, such as public folders & hidden items, which may contribute to an increased file size.
 It is crucial to manage these items effectively to ensure that the OST file remains at a manageable size & prevents any potential productivity issues.

 Q- Can I Delete old OST files?